watertap-org/watertap/docs/technical_reference/unit_models/electroNP_ZO.rst

 Model Structure
 ------------------
-This electroNP model is built based on the IDAES Separator module.
+This electroNP model is built based on the `IDAES Separator module <https://idaes-pse.readthedocs.io/en/stable/reference_guides/model_libraries/generic/unit_models/separator.html>`_.
 It consists of one inlet port and two outlet ports as treated and byproducts.
 The ``SplittingType`` is set to ``componentFlow``.

 Sets